herbertfilhik/StudyGroupsManager/README.md

 1. Open the Integrated Terminal: In Visual Studio Code, you can open the integrated terminal with the shortcut Ctrl+`.
 2. Navigate to the Project Directory: Similar to the command prompt, use the cd command to navigate to the directory containing your test project.
 3. Execute the Tests: Use the dotnet test command to run the tests.

+## SQL Query for StudyGroups Retrieval

+To retrieve all StudyGroups with at least one user whose name starts with 'M' and sort them by creation date, the following SQL query can be used:

+``sql
+SELECT DISTINCT sg.* FROM StudyGroups sg
+JOIN Users u ON sg.StudyGroupId = u.StudyGroupId
+WHERE u.Name LIKE 'M%'
+ORDER BY sg.CreateDate;

 ## Getting Started